alfonsocartes/remix-jokes-decoupled-multirepo/remix-jokes-backend/README.md

 ### CI/CD

-There are actions set up for GitHub wokers to deploy both to a staging environment and to a production environment once the are pushes (and merged pull requests) to the "staging" branch or to the "master" (production) branch.
+There are actions already set up for GitHub workers to deploy both to a staging environment and a production environment every time we push (and merge pull requests) to the "staging" branch or the "master" (production) branch.

 Path: .github/workflows/[staging | production].yml

-The process has tree steps:
+The process has three steps:

 - Checking step: check linting and check typescript
 - Build step: build the app and deploys the prisma migration